-Feta cheese is a good source of vitamin B2 or “Riboflavin.”
-Vitamin B2 has been known for a long time as a natural remedy for headaches, migraines included.
-(5) A diet rich in vitamin B2 (and Riboflavin supplements, if needed) can serve as a preventative method to limit migraines and other types of chronic headache.
+A diet rich in vitamin B2 can serve as a preventative method to limit migraines and other types of chronic headache.

 Riboflavin is good for more than one part of your noggin!
-Studies show that people whose diets are high in vitamin B2 are at a lower risk of degenerative eye diseases such as cataracts, keratoconus and glaucoma (all of which are associated with aging).
-(6)
+Studies show that people whose diets are high in vitamin B2 are at a lower risk of degenerative eye diseases, such as cataracts, keratoconus and glaucoma (all of which are associated with aging).

 Anemia is related to a problem with the hemoglobin cell that carries oxygen throughout the body.
 When your body is unable to get enough oxygen to the cells and tissues, it becomes weak and fatigued.

-One of our best recipes involving feta is my Roasted Beet Salad.
+One of our best recipes involving feta is this Roasted Beet Salad.
 It’s a simple salad with antioxidant-rich beets, using feta cheese as a topping.

 Hungry for grilled cheese?
 Then I suggest using feta as part of this Avocado Grilled Cheese sandwich.
 Trust me, you will be really happy you did.

-While feta cheese is significantly less allergenic than cheese derived from cow’s milk, it is still possible to be allergic to goat or sheep’s milk.
-About 90 percent of people with a diagnosed cow’s milk allergy also find that their body recognizes the same proteins in goat’s milk.
+While feta cheese is significantly less allergenic than cheese derived from cow’s milk, it is still possible to be allergic to goat or sheep milk.
+Most people with a diagnosed cow’s milk allergy also find that their bodies recognize the same proteins in goat’s milk.

 Another potential caution when consuming feta cheese is for those suffering from histamine intolerance.
-(8) Again, histamine is a vital protein in small doses to help your body fight infection, but too much of it causes excess inflammation.
-People who suffer from histamine intolerance, unlike most people, have a very hard time breaking down histamine when it exists in high levels in the body, and may experience allergy-like symptoms when consuming food containing the histamine protein.
+Histamine is a vital protein in small doses to help your body fight infection, but too much of it causes excess inflammation.
+People who suffer from histamine intolerance, unlike most people, have a very hard time breaking down histamine when it exists in high levels in the body and may experience allergy-like symptoms when consuming food containing the histamine protein.

-If you experience symptoms like hives, sweating or swelling after consuming feta cheese or other goat/sheep milk products, stop eating it and consult your physician immediately.
+If you experience symptoms like hives, sweating or swelling after consuming feta cheese or other goat/sheep milk products, stop eating, and consult your physician immediately.